WilDoane/TDD-JavaScript-Demo/00HelloWorld/README.txt

          any passed tests are still passed and to work toward making all failed tests pass, too.

 Let's follow the process outlined in the main README.txt file.
+If you get stuck and your tests are NOT passing, compare the code you've written in src/app.js with our example code in src/appExample.js and see whether you can spot the critical difference.
+Only this initial task has appExample.js

 First, let's run the tests for this task.
 Open tests/tunTests.html in your web browser.
 This will be your first step when you begin each task.
 You'll want to keep that browser window open so that you can easily reload the tests after each change.